Category Archives: Swedish Royals

 Prince Gustaf Adolf of Sweden was the father of King Carl XVI Gustaf of Sweden and would have himself become King of Sweden had he not died tragically in an airplane crash at the age of 40.
 He was born on April 22, 1906, at the Royal Palace of Stockholm, the eldest son of the future King Gustaf VI Adolf of Sweden and Princess Margaret of Connaught.
 He had four younger siblings:

 Gustaf Adolf as an infant, held by his great-grandfather, King Oscar II.
-His grandfather, King Gustaf V, and father, King Gustaf VI Adolf stand behind them. source: Wikipedia
+His grandfather, King Gustaf V, and father, King Gustaf VI Adolf, stand behind them. source: Wikipedia

-Gustaf Adolf’s mother Princess Margaret of Connaught was the daughter of Queen Victoria’s third son Prince Arthur, Duke of Connaught.
+Gustaf Adolf’s mother, Princess Margaret of Connaught, was the daughter of Queen Victoria’s third son, Prince Arthur, Duke of Connaught.
 She married the future King Gustaf VI Adolf of Sweden in 1905.
-The marriage was a happy one but was tragically cut short when Margaret died from an infection after a mastoid operation in 1920.
-She was eight months pregnant with her sixth child who also died.
+The marriage was a happy one, but was tragically cut short when Margaret died from an infection after a mastoid operation in 1920.
+She was eight months pregnant with her sixth child, who also died.

 Gustaf Adolf, c1913. source: Wikipedia

-Gustaf Adolf grew up at the Royal Palace in Stockholm and spent summers at Sofiero Castle and at his maternal grandparents’ home Bagshot Park, in England.
+Gustaf Adolf grew up at the Royal Palace in Stockholm and spent summers at Sofiero Castle and his maternal grandparents’ home, Bagshot Park, in England.
 With his siblings, he began his education privately at home, before attending the Lundbergs School, a private boarding school in Värmland.
 Along with his studies, the prince excelled at fencing and horse riding.
 He was the Swedish champion in saber fencing, and in 1936, competed in show jumping at the Olympic Games held in Berlin.
 He would later serve as President of the Swedish Olympic Committee from 1933 until he died in 1947.
 He was also very involved in the Scouting movement, both as a child and an adult.

 Graduating from Lundbergs School in 1925, Gustaf Adolf began his military career, entering the cavalry.
 He later attended the Military Academy Karlberg, becoming a lieutenant in the Life Guards.
 In 1927, he attended the War College and attained the rank of Captain in the Mounted Life regiment.
 He later attended Uppsala University and the Stockholm School of Economics, in preparation for his future role in the monarchy.

-In November 1931, while attending the wedding of Lady May Cambridge in London, Gustaf Adolf’s sister Ingrid introduced him to one of the other bridesmaids Princess Sibylla of Saxe-Coburg and Gotha.
+In November 1931, while attending the wedding of Lady May Cambridge in London, Gustaf Adolf’s sister Ingrid introduced him to one of the other bridesmaids, Princess Sibylla of Saxe-Coburg and Gotha.
 Sibylla was the daughter of Prince Carl Edward, Duke of Saxe-Coburg and Gotha and Princess Viktoria Adelheid of Schleswig-Holstein.
 Gustaf Adolf and Sibylla were second cousins, through their mutual descent from Queen Victoria of the United Kingdom.
-A romance quickly began and they were engaged on June 16, 1932.
+A romance quickly began, and they were engaged on June 16, 1932.

 Gustaf Adolf and Sibylla married in a civil ceremony on October 19, 1932, at Veste Castle in Coburg.
 The following day, a religious ceremony was held at St. Moritz Church.

-After extensive renovations, they took up residence at Haga Palace, and had five children:
+After extensive renovations, they took up residence at Haga Palace and had five children:

 Gustaf Adolf with his family, 1946. source: Wikipedia